muratk3n/thirdwave/en/README.md

 environment that promises constant availability of such resources, and offers them peer-to-peer, be a better fit for a crypto?
 I am thinking of DFinity Internet Computer right now..
 A crypto would be just another app on such a platform.
+There will be chat app, social net app, and crypto app.

 ---